Click here to view GHSA's Policy and Priorities on Occupant Protection

 Traffic safety groups agree that a strong child passenger safety law should:

-- Require all children to be in age- and size-appropriate restraint systems (infant, child safety seat, booster seat)
+- Require all children to be in age- and size-appropriate restraint systems (rear-facing, forward-facing, booster seat).

-- Assure children with special needs use proper restraints
+- Ensure that children with special needs use proper restraints.

 - Contain no exemptions, such as allowing children to be unsecured if all seat belts are in use, attending to the personal needs of the child, medical waivers, out-of-state vehicles, and/or drivers who are not the vehicle owner or who are not related to the child.

 GHSA has been a permanent voting member of the National Child Passenger Safety Board since its establishment in 1999.
 As the voice for the State Highway Safety Offices, our representative has a unique place on the Board.